Notes from Dr AG Andjaparidze ( email@example.com)

 Copied and pasted here from his FB posting with his permission:

 I am a virologist who discovered two viruses, Hepatitis E virus and Semen Hepatitis A virus.
-I belong to the old medical virology school, which considers it of fundamental importance to determine where in the body virus replication starts and how it is discharged from the infected person.
+I belong to the old medical virology school, which considers it of fundamental importance to determine where virus replication starts and how it is discharged from the infected person.

-In addition to experience in medical virology, I also had a chance to serve more than 20 years with WHO SEARO as communicable diseases adviser and I have first-hand experience preventing and controlling many parasitic, bacterial and viral infections.
-I have been encouraged by my retired WHO and research colleagues to share with you some of my speculation regarding COVID19.
+In addition to medical virology experience, I also had a chance to serve more than 20 years with WHO SEARO as communicable diseases adviser.
+I have first-hand experience preventing and controlling many parasitic, bacterial and viral infections.
+My retired WHO and research colleagues have encouraged me to share with you some of my speculation regarding COVID19.

 We all know respiratory and alimentary tracts are common sites for viral entry.
 Many viruses can infect susceptible cells of both tracts.
 In 1983, I had detected coronavirus particles in stool samples in children with dual unknown respiratory and gastrointestinal mild symptoms.
 However, no further studies or discussions regarding coronavirus replication has been carried out (1).